-4. (optional) If you wish to perform automatic vector removal, start by checking the Vector Trim box.
+- 4. (optional) If you wish to perform automatic vector removal, start by checking the Vector Trim box.
 By default, SeqMan Ultra will remove vector sequence from any of the vectors in the VectorData catalog installed with Lasergene.
 If desired, you can override this by using the tools to the right of the checkbox.
-Press Choose a vector from a file to navigate to a specific vector sequence file or

-Choose a folder containing vectors to specify a folder of vectors.
-Then press the Trim now tool ( Trim Now).
-If vector sequence was found and removed, the vector name will be listed in the table's

-Vector column.
-The coordinates that will be omitted from the assembly are shown in the V-trim column.

-- 5. (optional) Automatically trim sequence ends based on quality.
+Press Choose a vector from a file to navigate to a specific vector sequence file or Choose a folder containing vectors to specify a folder of vectors.
+Then press the Trim now tool (Trim Now).
+If vector sequence was found and removed, the vector name will be listed in the table's Vector column.
+The coordinates that will be omitted from the assembly are shown in the V-trim column. - 5. (optional) Automatically trim sequence ends based on quality.
 Start by checking the Quality Trim box and press the Trim now tool (Trim Now).
 This method uses SeqMan Ultra's proprietary quality score system to remove low-quality data.
-The coordinates that will be omitted from the assembly are shown in the Q-trim column of the table above. - 6. (optional) Manually trim sequence ends.
+The coordinates that will be omitted from the assembly are shown in the Q-trim column of the table above.
+See Quality score calculations and End-trimming based on averaged quality scores for more information. - 6. (optional) Manually trim sequence ends.
 Start by double-clicking on any sample row containing trace data.
 This populates the lower portion of the Unassembled view with a trace data chromatogram.